nickjj/gowatcher/README.md

 # <a href="#gowatcher" name="gowatcher">gowatcher</a>

-A bash script to automatically reload a go program when anything changes in the monitored directory.
+A bash script to automatically reload a go program when *.go* or *.html* files change in the monitored directory.
 It uses inotify.

 ## Installation